celestiaorg/docs/docs/developers/cosmwasm-environment.md

   for the flag `--rollmint.namespace_id`, you can generate a random Namespace ID using the playground [here](https://go.dev/play/p/7ltvaj8lhRl)

-With that, you have kickstarted your `wasmd` network!
+With that, we have kickstarted our `wasmd` network!